Behold: General Conference Weekend

 And they all belonged to me...well, Mr. Nielson does-

-but I claim my brothers, nephews, and my dads too.
+but I claim my brothers, nephews, and dads too.

-After their session, they chose to eat the same restaurant we were at.
+After their session, they chose to eat at the same restaurant we were at.

 A pleasant surprise indeed!

-Sunday morning Mr. Nielson and I made Ebelskivers for breakfast
+On Sunday morning, Mr. Nielson and I made Ebelskivers for breakfast